nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Should work on any OS that has Java 11 or later installed.
 2. Should respond to any user commands within 2 seconds.
-3. Should be easy to use for even for people who have never used a command line interface before.
+3. Should be easy to use even for people who have never used a command line interface before.

 &nbsp;
 <b><a href="#developer-guide">&#129053; back to top</a></b>